rubyonjets/jets/docs/_docs/faster-development.md

     Upload: 6.78 Mbit/s
     $

+In these case there's a 162x upload speed difference.
 There is no comparison.
 It's the upload speed that destroys productivity.
 I've actually come to enjoy using Cloud9 and have been pretty happy with it, it even has some nice built-in Lambda local debugging features.

 Another approach for a team is to set up a CI/CD pipeline that will deploy when git commits are pushed.